brylie/realtime-open-web/README.md

-# Realtime Open Web
+# Stewarding the Realtime Open Web
-Presentation outline about the realtime open web, why it matters, and what you can do with it.
+Presentation describing the Real-time Open Web, why it matters, and how you can build with it.

 ---
 # Introduction